Quantifying the effectiveness of linear preconditioning in Markov chain Monte Carlo: Preconditioning in Markov chain Monte Carlo

-where $B_t$ is a standard Brownian motion on $\mathbb{R}^d$ (we drop the word \emph{overdamped} from this point forward).
-The Langevin diffusion associated with a given potential $U$ is an object of independent interest since it admits $\Pi$ as equilibrium distribution under mild conditions (e.g. \cite{roberts:96a}).
+where $(B_t)_{t\geq 0}$ is a standard Brownian motion on $\mathbb{R}^d$ (we drop the word \emph{overdamped} from this point forward).
+The Langevin diffusion associated with a given potential $U$ admits $\Pi$ as equilibrium distribution under mild conditions (e.g. \cite{roberts:96a}).

-The idea underpinning HMC \citep{duane:87, neal:96} is to extend the state space to $\mathbb{R} ^ d \times \mathbb{R} ^ d$ to include a momentum vector, viewing the states in the Markov chain as the positions in physical space of a particle moving in the potential $U$.
+The idea underpinning HMC \citep{duane:87, neal:11} is to extend the state space to $\mathbb{R} ^ d \times \mathbb{R} ^ d$ to include a momentum vector, and then viewing the states in the Markov chain as the positions and momenta in physical space of a particle moving in the potential $U$.
 To propose a new state $X'_i$ we simply evolve a particle with initial position $X_i$ according to a discretisation of Hamiltonian dynamics with random initial momentum and potential $U$.
 Specifically we propose $X'_i = x_T$ using the final value $(x_T, p_T)$ of the trajectory described by the Hamiltonian system:

 with initial conditions $x_0 = X_i$, $p_0 \sim \mathcal{N}(0, \mathbf{I}_d)$.
 The function $H:\mathbb{R} ^ d \times \mathbb{R} ^ d \to \mathbb{R}$ is the \emph{Hamiltonian} $H(x, p) := U(x) + K(p)$ where $K(p) = p^Tp/2$ is the \emph{kinetic energy}.
 Note that if we marginalise the density proportional to $\exp(-H(x, p))$ over $p$ we are left with $\pi$.
 See \citet{neal:11,betancourt:17} for a more thorough exposition, \citet{livingstone:19} for extensions to different forms of $K(p)$, and \citet{chen:14} for a stochastic gradient version of the algorithm.
-Convergence properties are discussed in \citet{durmus:20,livingstone:19geometric}.
+Convergence properties are discussed in \cite{livingstone:19geometric,durmus:20}.
 For a more general discussion of schemes involving augmentation of the state vector see \citet{andrieu:20,glatt:20}.